kozo2/cyautoworkshop/vignettes/tmp.md

 ## Self-introduction

-Kozo Nishida, RIKEN
+Kozo Nishida, RIKEN, Japan
-- A member of Bioconductor community advisory board
+- A member of Bioconductor Community Advisory Board (CAB)
 - Author of a Bioconductor package based on RCy3 (transomics2cytoscape)
 - Cytoscape community contributor (Google Summer of Code, Google Season of Docs)
 - Author of KEGGscape Cytoscape App